kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_stand_alone/function_while.md

 ✖ Unexpected token. - start: 10, end: 16
 ✖ Expression expected - start: 16, end: 16
 ✖ Expression expected - start: 16, end: 16
+✖ The parser expected to find a '}' to match the '{' token here - start: 16, end: 16

 ```